 Upon receipt of an application for a reconsideration request, the IFR Administration Team will screen the original application, the notes of the original decision, all correspondence, any new information and the reconsideration request.
 The application will then be shared with the DM for consideration.
-The DM then can decide whether to make a decision on the case or refer back to the IFR Panel for Panel review.
+The DM then can decide whether to make a decision on the case or refer to the IFR Panel for Panel review.
+Where the IFR Panel made the original decision, it would usually be expected that the DM will refer back to the next relevant IFR Panel, unless there are clear reasons why this would not be necessary.